HotanLee/SFA/README.md

 @inproceedings{
     li2023sfa,
-    title={Stochastic Feature Averaging for Learning with Long-Tailed Noisy Labels}, author={Haotian Li and Tong Wei and Hao Yang and Kun Hu and Chong Peng and Libo Sun and Xunliang Cai and Minling Zhang}, booktitle={Proceedings of the International Joint Conference on Artificial Intelligence}, year={2023},
+    title={Stochastic Feature Averaging for Learning with Long-Tailed Noisy Labels}, author={Hao-Tian Li and Tong Wei and Hao Yang and Kun Hu and Chong Peng and Li-Bo Sun and Xun-Liang Cai and Min-Ling Zhang}, booktitle={Proceedings of the International Joint Conference on Artificial Intelligence}, year={2023},
 }</pre>